 Furthermore, they’re not tracking you.
 They’re tracking the website browser you use.
 What if you share your computer with someone else?
 Deleting cookies when you are done doesn’t always help.
 Some advertising networks have chosen to create cookies that are virtually undeleteable – often called zombie cookies, as they seem to rise from the dead and recreate themselves.

 What if you share a PC with your kids, but in the evening, when they have gone to bed, you like to watch horror films or violent thrillers through an online film subscription service.
 What if you participate in forums that are about, say, tattoos and body art that by definition may contain nudity, even though it isn’t of a sexual nature.
 Heck, what if you actually do watch porn in your own free time?
 All the while, you might be being tracked by ad servers that might choose to serve ads based on your browsing history.

 Horror, or Messi?

-Now clearly, the ad networks that show ads on the Disney Channel website will be filtering out inappropriate ads for you kids, but what about news sites, forums, social media, video sharing sites, games sites and so on?
-Can you be sure that ad network X that knows you like horror films doesn’t trigger a horror film pre-roll trailer on a video site that your kids is using to watch that great Lionel Messi goal from the other week?
+Now clearly, the ad networks that show ads on the Disney Channel website will be filtering out inappropriate ads for your kids, but what about news sites, forums, social media, video sharing sites, games sites and so on?
+Can you be sure that ad network X that knows you like horror films doesn’t trigger a horror film pre-roll trailer on a video site that your kids are using to watch that great Lionel Messi goal from the other week?

 This is the kind of thinking that has driven the EU Cookie Directive, and in those terms it might seem quite sensible.